Wassouf289/Supermarket-Simulation/README.md

 <img src="screenshots/supermarket.gif" width="800" height="600">

-just for fun, a simulation for customers behaviour when there is a big discount or offer, or any product is missing from the market.
+###### just for fun, a simulation for customers behaviour when there is a big discount or offer, or any product is missing from the market:

 <img src="screenshots/behaviour.gif" width="800" height="600">